Country-specific travel advice

 If you’re travelling to commemorate the First World War centenary, see this information and advice page to help plan your trip and make sure it’s safe and trouble free.

 Many parts of Turkey are subject to earthquakes.
+A series of earthquakes of magnitudes up to 5.3 occurred between 6 and 12 February 2017 south west of Canakkale (Gallipoli).
 An earthquake of magnitude 6.9 occurred on 24 May 2014 in the northern Aegean Sea.
 See Natural disasters